 Minerva McGonagall is so strict that she tends to subtract more points from her own students when they do wrong because she holds them to higher standards.
-So beloved that Harry was able to summon up the hatred necessary to perform the Cruciatus Curse when Alecto spat in her face, which is something he couldn't even do when his own father-figure was killed.
+She's so beloved that Harry is able to summon up the hatred necessary to perform the Cruciatus Curse when Alecto spits in her face, which is something he couldn't even do when his own father-figure was killed.

 Madame Hooch is another, mostly forgotten example.
-Since her subject (broom-flying) is so dangerous, the penalty for breaking rules in her class is expulsion.
+As her subject (broom-flying) is so dangerous, the penalty for breaking rules in her class is expulsion.
 Not point loss or detention.
 Expulsion.

 Madame Hooch (movie version): If I see any brooms flying around while I'm gone you'll be out of Hogwarts faster then you can say 'Quiddich'.

 Severus Snape walks the line between Stern Teacher and Sadist Teacher, taken all in all.
-He heavily leans toward Stern Teacher with fellow Slytherins, walks the tightrope with Ravenclaws and Hufflepuffs, nearly falls over into Sadist Teacher for Gryffindors and bloody well swan-dives off into the black wherever Harry, Ron, Hermione or Neville are concerned.
+He heavily leans toward Stern Teacher with Slytherins, walks the tightrope with Ravenclaws and Hufflepuffs, nearly falls over into Sadist Teacher for Gryffindors, and bloody well swan-dives off into the black wherever Harry, Ron, Hermione, or Neville are concerned.